MichaelCurrin/docsify-js-tutorial/docs/README.md

 The URL could be a local file (e.g. `_media/foo.js`) or a remote URL `https://...`.

 If you want to embed a code block, you can use the automatic formatting.
-But markdown and HTML files need to be marked as a code if you want them as code rather than HTML.
+But markdown and HTML files need to be marked as a code using `type` paramter if you want them as code rather than HTML.

 ```
 ':include :type=code'